 Education

 Conventionally, the term ‘education’ is reserved for imparting knowledge to members of the younger generation.
 AWARE believes that it is imperative to promote respect for nature, and compassion for all animal life from a very early age.
-To this end, with every interactive project, educational books about animals are currently handed out to disadvantaged children.
+To this end, with every interactive sterilisation campaign, educational materials about animals are currently handed out to disadvantaged children, generally at a local rural school talk.

 Prophylactic Campaign Education Programme